Reduction type of smooth quartics: Characterization of potentially good hyperelliptic reduction

 Moreover, since $\DO(\bar{F})=\DO(Q_0^2)$, a computation shows that $c \ne 0$ and $c=-4d$.
 Hence we can rewrite (up to a multiplicative constant) $\bar{F}=Q_0^2 + Q_0 x_1 (ax_1+bx_2)$.
 We therefore see that with $G \in \Oc[x_1,x_2,x_3]$.
 Finally the change of variables $(x_1,\,x_2,\,x_3) \mapsto (\pi^{1/4}\,x_1\,,\,\pi^{1/8}\,x_2\,,\, x_3),$ transforms $F$ into

 Hence, over an extension of $K$, we find the required model $F_0= Q_0^2 + \pi^{1/8} G_0$. \end{proof} Since having potentially good hyperelliptic reduction implies the existence of a \PHM{}, Proposition~\ref{prop:MHR} is often strong enough to rule out this scenario, as the following example shows. \begin{example} Let $K=\Q_{11}$ and consider the case $X_{12}/K : F=0$ from \cite[Sec.5]{KLLRSS17}.
 The valuations of $\DOv(F)$ are $(0, 0, 0, 1, 0, 0, 2, 0, 1, 0, 0, 0, 9 )$ and hence $\DOv(F)$ is a minimal representative.
 Since $v_{\DO}(J_9(F))=v(J_9(F))>0$, the list $\DOv(F)$ cannot reduce modulo $\pi$ to equation~\eqref{eq:1}.
-Therefore $X_{12}$ has geometrically bad reduction. \end{example}
+Therefore $X_{12}$ does not have potentially good reduction.